United States History I

 Voices from the Past: Oral History

 Studies the collection, interpretation, analysis, and use of oral history as a means to reconstruct the past.
 Oral history is approached as a component of a larger interdisciplinary approach to understanding the past.
 Examines related disciplines such as oral tradition, folklore, anthropology and gerontology.
-Fall 2012.
+Offered selectively.
 Group: II.

 History of Race and Ethnicity in the Americas

 This course will offer an interdisciplinary approach to understanding the role of race and ethnicity in the development and histories of countries in the Americas.
 Beginning with theories of these two categories of identity and difference, we will explore the ways in which they evolved through examination of conquest, colonialism, slavery and racism, immigration, processes of assimilation, and defining “American.”
-Fall 2011 & Spring 2013.
+Offered selectively.
 Group: II.

 Surveys African history from early states and ancient kingdoms through colonialism and independence up to the modern state.
 Emphasis will be on the continent’s diversity and cultural richness.
 African historiography from the perspective of interdisciplinary themes including social, economic, political, cultural and communications history will be examined.
 The role of archaeology and oral traditions in reconstructing the African past will be explored.
 The significance of African ecology and geography in shaping the continent’s history will be assessed.
 Offered selectively.
 Group: II.